bahmutov/cypress-data-session/README.md

 ### onInvalidated

-You can pass a function as the third argument to the `cy.dataSession` to be called if the "validate" returns false.
+You can pass a function as the last argument to the `cy.dataSession` to be called if the "validate" returns false.
 This function will be called _before_ the "setup" function executes.

 ```js
 function onInvalidated() {